 -

-@table, not@record.
+@table.
 Catalog-driven joins and column projection apply directly; you avoid the per-field lifting question. -

 Is the type a hand-rolled wrapper around one or more jOOQ records?
+Leave it class-backed; the producer returns the wrapper class.
+The classifier picks

-@record(record: {className: "…"})with the wrapper class.
-The classifier picksJooqTableRecordType(if the class extendsTableRecord),JooqRecordType(genericRecord), orJavaRecordType/PojoResultTypefor hand-rolled classes; child@tablefields use accessor inference when the wrapper exposes typed accessors. -
+JooqTableRecordType(if the class extendsTableRecord),JooqRecordType(genericRecord), orJavaRecordType/PojoResultTypefor hand-rolled classes; child@tablefields use accessor inference when the wrapper exposes typed accessors. -

 Is the type a service-result DTO with only scalar fields?
+Leave it class-backed (the producer returns the DTO), plus

-@recordwith the DTO class, plus@sourceRowon each child@tablefield.
+@sourceRowon each child@tablefield.
 The lifter extracts the FK column(s) the DTO carries and feeds them into the batched join. -

 Mixing the two on the same parent?
-Yes — different children can mix accessor inference and
+Yes; different children can mix accessor inference and

 @sourceRowon the same parent class, because the per-field classification runs once per child.
 The same backing class can carry typed accessors for some fields and primitive scalars (lifted into batch keys) for others.